tng-coop/CmsWorkflow/docs/API.md

 Create a category.
 The body accepts `name` and optional `display_priority`.

 ### `GET /categories`
-List all categories sorted by display priority (1 is highest) then alphabetically.
+List all active categories sorted by display priority (1 is highest) then alphabetically.

 ### `GET /categories/<uuid>`
 Retrieve a single category by UUID.